 by birthday from the calendar.

 ||Yrjö (Armas Kirso) Kivimies (1899-1980) - original name Uuno Armas Mattila - pen names: Kirso, Urbanus, Puumerkki|

 Finnish writer, translator, columnist, and essayist, whose special fields were literature, history, and philology.
-As a critic Kivimies was a genuine conservative, who admired classics, and opposed all that he considered modernist.
+As a critic Yrjö Kivimies was a genuine conservative, who admired classics, and opposed all that he considered modernist.
 His close friend, the writer and critic Kauko Kare, once said that Kivimies had "French brains and English sense of humor."
 On the literary scene Kivimies stayed away from the spotlight and produced most of his writing in fields often considered marginal to literature.
 During the period between the world wars, when many Finnish intellectuals were German-oriented, Kivimies translated works from British and American writers.

 In 1926 Kivimies travelled with Tahko Pihkala to the United States.
-This journey produced a highly popular travel book, "Tahkon" mukana jenkkien maassa (1928).
+This journey produced a highly popular travel book, "Tahkon" mukana jenkkien maassa (1928, published by WSOY).
 The friends bought a small car from Chicago, it was a Nash, and drove to Iowa City, then from Fort Benning and Augusta to New York, about 4 500 miles.
 There was no safety belts in the vehicle and "Tahko" started to plan "suspenders" that would keep the driver and passengers on the seat when the car was bumping on the bad roads.

-Kivimies's Pidot tornissa gained a wide publicity, when it appared in 1937.
+Kivimies's Pidot tornissa gained a wide publicity, when Gummerus published it in 1937.
 In the conservative cultural atmosphere of Finland, it tried to introduce more or less fresh ideas, but at the same time the discussion is characterized by chauvinism, rejection of left-wing ideas (the Communist Party was illegal in Finland), and fundamental mistrust in the broad masses of the people, a notion that the Spanish philosopher José Ortega y Gasset had crystallized in The Revolt of the Masses (1929).
 For the book Kivimies collected representantives of the younger generation ('the Writer', 'the Scientist', 'the Journalist', etc.) to discuss anonymously about various subjects.
 The conversation was recorded by Kivimies.
 Among the participants were Olavi Paavolainen, Lauri Viljanen, Matti Kurjensaari, T. Vaaskivi and Urho Kekkonen.
 Kivimies's own pseudonym was 'the Conservative'.
 His skeptical comments dealt often with cultural history.
 Later the conversation continued with new participants and topics in Toiset pidot tornissa (edited by Eino S. Repo, 1954), Pidot Aulangolla (edited by Erno Paasilinna, 1963), and Pidot Suomessa (edited by Erno Paasilinna, 1972).
 Nowadays the opinions presented in Pidot tornissa are mostly outdated.